Bilayer graphene: Superconductivity in twisted bilayer graphene

 Pablo Jarillo-Herrero of MIT and colleagues from Harvard and the National Institute for Materials Science, Tsukuba, Japan, have reported the discovery of superconductivity in bilayer graphene with a twist angle of 1.1° between the two layers.
 The discovery was announced in Nature in March 2018.
 The findings confirmed predictions made in 2011 by Allan MacDonald and Rafi Bistritzer that the amount of energy a free electron would require to tunnel between two graphene sheets radically changes at this angle.
 The graphene bilayer was prepared from exfoliated monolayers of graphene, with the second layer being manually rotated to a set angle with respect to the first layer.
 A critical temperature of $T_c = 1.7 K$ was observed with such specimens in the original paper (with newer papers reporting slightly higher temperatures).

-Jarillo-Herrero has suggested that it may be possible to "...... imagine making a superconducting transistor out of graphene, which you can switch on and off, from superconducting to insulating.
-That opens many possibilities for quantum devices."
 The study of such lattices has been dubbed "twistronics" and was inspired by earlier theoretical treatments of layered assemblies of graphene.